 Additionally, Paul was kind enough to provide some rough comps that he pieced together.
 Although these are rough, they really communicated a lot to me and helped with some ideas.
 It is somewhat unique to be provided rough comps like this.
 Most clients will only give you a verbal or written description of the design they’re after.

-After reading his project description and looking at these comps, here were my initial thoughts that I communicated to Paul:
+After reading his project description, reading up on Aussie players for inspiration Aussie players and looking at these comps, here were my initial thoughts that I communicated to Paul:

 “I think I can mix a 40’s pin-up design motif with a military motif.
 In addition to the woman pin-up, I’m going to research some vintage Las Vegas signage and try to do a type treatment that has that 1940’s – 1950’s feel of Las Vegas.
 It should be great.”